HDT3213/godis/README.md

 Key Features:

 - Support string, list, hash, set, sorted set, bitmap
-- Multi Database and `SELECT` command
+- Concurrent Core for better performance
 - TTL
 - Publish/Subscribe
 - GEO
 - AOF and AOF Rewrite
 - RDB read and write
+- Multi Database and `SELECT` command
-- MULTI Commands Transaction is Atomic and Isolated.
+- Transaction is **Atomic** and Isolated.
 If any errors are encountered during execution, godis will rollback the executed commands
-- Replication (experimental)
+- Replication
 - Server-side Cluster which is transparent to client.
 You can connect to any node in the cluster to access all data in the cluster.
   - Use the raft algorithm to maintain cluster metadata. (experimental)
   - `MSET`, `MSETNX`, `DEL`, `Rename`, `RenameNX` command is supported and atomically executed in cluster mode, allow over multi node
   - `MULTI` Commands Transaction is supported within slot in cluster mode
-- Concurrent Core, so you don't have to worry about your commands blocking the server too much.

 If you could read Chinese, you can find more details in [My Blog](https://www.cnblogs.com/Finley/category/1598973.html).